argonne-lcf/alcf4_aibenchmarks/DBScan/README.md

 | 64 | 514,500,000,000 | 29.863 | 51,686,032,884 |
 | 128 | 1,029,000,000,000 | 37.274 | 82,819,123,249 |
 | 256 | 2,058,000,000,000 | 52.944 | 116,613,780,598 |

+The library versions were ArborX 1.7.99 and Kokkos 4.5.1.

 ## Steps to Run
 This benchmark is part of the [ArborX repository](https://github.com/arborx/ArborX).